 As Summer approaches, the swimsuits come out, the sunscreen gets applied and the barbecue grills get fired up.
 If you are like me, there is something special about pork spare ribs on a hot Summer day.
-Preparing pork spare ribs in a slow cooker will produce melt in your mouth and fall off the bone perfection!
+If you want to learn how to cook fall off the bone ribs, stick around!

 Going out for baby back ribs